-Applications for the 2019 award are closed.
-Once we are accepting applications for the 2020 award, please email the following information along with CV to Dr. Reet Pai:
+Applications for the 2020 award are currently being accepted.
+The deadline is 2/7/2020.
+Please email the following information along with CV to Dr. Reet Pai (firstname.lastname@example.org):

 Date/Time of Presentation:

 Poster Number (if applicable):

 Abstract Award Winner: Odise Cenaj, Brigham and Women’s Hospital: Detection of ERBB2 Amplification by Next Generation Sequencing Predicts HER2 Expression in Colorectal Carcinoma